Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 Conversely we use justify-content to position elements on the Row(inline). and it accept these values.

 `start, end, center, stretch, space-around, space-between, space-evenly`

+## Align Items

+position from top to bottom

+`align-items` accepts these values:

+- `start` — aligns grid items to the top side of the grid area
+- `end` — aligns grid items to the bottom side of the grid area
+- `center` — aligns grid items to the center of the grid area
+- `stretch` — stretches all items to fill the grid area

+## Align Content